skovy/css-codemod/README.md

 ## Motivation

-**css-codemod** is inspired by tools like [`jscodeshift`](https://github.com/facebook/jscodeshift) to streamline CSS transformations whether it be an evolving codebase, or adopting newer syntax.
+css-codemod is inspired by tools like [`jscodeshift`](https://github.com/facebook/jscodeshift) to streamline CSS transformations whether it be an evolving codebase, or adopting newer syntax.

-Read [CSS codemods with PostCSS](https://www.skovy.dev/blog/css-codemods-with-postcss) for a conceptual overview of how this toolkit works.
+Read [CSS codemods with PostCSS](https://www.skovy.dev/blog/css-codemods-with-postcss) for a conceptual overview of how this toolkit works and the initial motivation.